Optimizing Multiple-Control Toffoli Quantum Circuit Design with Constraint Programming: Computational Experiments

+In general, the improved performance may come at the cost of a longer solution time, and the other methods may be better suited for very time-constrained environments.
 In particular, \cite{wille2008quantified} provides high-quality solutions in a short amount of time, but improvements are still possible for some instances.
-For \texttt{decod24-v1} for example, \cite{wille2008quantified} presents a circuit with six gates and a quantum cost of 14.
+For example, for \texttt{decod24-v1}, \cite{wille2008quantified} presents a circuit with six gates and a quantum cost of 14.
 This solution is found by first minimizing the number of gates, and then minimizing the quantum cost when the number of gates is fixed to six.
 The new optimization model, however, can directly solve the case with seven gates to find a circuit with quantum cost 11.
 This indicates that even for a small circuit of only four qubits, significant savings may still be obtained: a 21\% cost reduction in this case.
-Overall, six new circuits have been found with new best-known quantum costs.
-These circuits are presented in Appendix~\ref{app:2}.